• Skip to main content

 Rex the Rough-Toothed Dolphin

 Rex is a rough-toothed dolphin who was found stranded off of St. George Island, Florida in April 2019.
-He was brought to CMA to be a companion for our first rescued rough-toothed dolphin, Rudolph.
+He became a resident at CMA in August 2020, when he joined our first rescued rough-toothed dolphin, Rudolph.

 Rex